Our Madjaas climb was a year ago, yet I can still vividly recall how tough and fun at the same time climbing the highest mountain in Panay Island.

-We started to hike around 4:30pm and camped for the first night.
-It was a tiring first 20 min ascent, feeling the heaviness of our bags then it gets easy with the hike in the rice fields.
+We started to hike around 4:30pm to camp for our first night in the mountain.
+It was a tiring first 20 min ascent, feeling the heaviness of our bags, then it gets easy with the hike in the rice fields.
 Afterwards it will be a series of assault and just very few and short rolling terrain.

 An hour or less from our first camp site is the DENR nursery where we got some seedlings of hardwood trees such as Mahogany and planted it a little farther into the forest.
 Hopefully it’ll grow as strong and sturdy trees.